 - Hair loss

-Knowing what to expect can help you prepare physically and emotionally.
+Knowing what to expect can help you plan ahead and access supportive care early.

-While no doctor can predict the future, your specialist can discuss your prognosis based on cancer stage, type, and treatment options.
-Ask about your 5-year survival rate and likelihood of recurrence.
+While no outcome can be predicted with certainty, your specialist can discuss prognosis based on your cancer type, stage, and treatment plan.
+Ask about recurrence risk and recommended follow-up care.

-Breast cancer treatment can be expensive.
-Talk to your care team about:
+Cancer treatment can be costly.
+Ask your care team about:

 - Insurance coverage

-Your breast surgeon will help you weigh your options.
+Your breast surgeon will help you weigh these options based on your goals and diagnosis.

-🏥 Expert Breast Cancer Care at BASS Cancer Center
+Expert Breast Cancer Care at Gregory Rhodes MD Cancer Center

-At BASS Cancer Center in Walnut Creek, CA, our multidisciplinary team of breast specialists provides personalized care using the most advanced technologies and treatment plans available.
-From diagnosis to surgery to survivorship, we’re with you every step of the way.
+At Gregory Rhodes MD Cancer Center in Walnut Creek, California, our multidisciplinary team of breast specialists delivers personalized, evidence-based care using advanced diagnostic tools and treatment technologies.
+From diagnosis through treatment and survivorship, we are committed to supporting you every step of the way.